pMiszkin/Social-Media-Tools/README.md

 ![Alt text](https://github.com/pMiszkin/Social-Media-Tools/blob/main/socialmedia-banner.png "social media banner")

-# Social Media, SEO and E-commerce
+# Social Media Tools
-I just need to save these links somewhere
+There will be more of this, and these are very useful tools from the depths of the internet.
+Watch this 💪

 ## Social Media Tools